CelesteSMThomas/cli_project/README.md

 Make a selection of the super hero you are interested in by number and press enter.

-You will receive back the following information; Super-Hero name, description, image, biography, and a link to all the comics that Super-Hero has appeared in.
+You will receive back the following information; Super-Hero name, description, image,and a link to all the comics that Super-Hero has appeared in.

 Next you will receive the option to learn about the first available comic for this Super-Hero.
-If you select yes you will then receive that comic's title, page count, copies available
+If you select yes you will then receive that comic's title, page count, copies available.

+You're user will have the option to continue searching more superheros, or exiting the program.